danemacmillan/web-stack-task-component/README.md

 - "foo"
 - "112"

-Example strings that will result in an `Invalid` state:
+Example strings that will result in an `Invalid` state (note the whitespaces):

 - "foobar!"
 - "    foobar123"